 “Welcome to Donsol” Matt says, “We’ve got whale shark watching in an hour”

-Bewildered by what he said and sleepy eyed after the bumpiest ride of our lives we all looked at each other and though ‘why not?’
+Bewildered by what he said and sleepy eyed after the bumpiest ride of our lives we all looked at each other and thought ‘why not?’

 Donsol is a sleepy seaside town.
 It was a refreshing environment after tackling the gauntlet of Manila, a place certainly not for the faint hearted.
 This seaside town, located in the western part of Luzon Island, is home to a small fishing community.
 Prior to 1998 the people of this town survived solely off fishing the surrounding seas, and the fishing practices back then were far from sustainable.
 The area was subject to dynamite fishing, which is basically the worst kind of fishing anyone can do that involves the practice of using explosives to stun or kill schools of fish for easy collection.
 It was desperation for these men, with nothing else to rely on and no knowledge, education or concern for the environment surrounding their village.